We all know that watches are more than just their specs on paper, or the way they look. The history of a watch can be just as important to collectors.

 Once charged, simply press the top pusher to activate the chronograph function.
 The red second hand will start ticking to time seconds, while the subdial at the 3:00 position will time the minutes counted, up to 30 minutes.

-I find the pushers on this chrongraph extremely clicky and tactile, making them very satisfying to use.
+I find the pushers on this chronograph extremely clicky and tactile, making them very satisfying to use.
 Some cheaper chronographs have a cheaper, mushy feel.
-But the ST19 movement definitely feels much higher quality than its price would suggest.
+But the ST19 movement feels much higher quality than its price would suggest.

 Alternatives to the Seagull 1963